Kiuwan logo

 Automated threats are merely one aspect of software security.
 The spectrum of vulnerabilities extends far beyond automated attacks.
 From code injections and data breaches to compliance issues and insider threats, the array of security challenges is vast and ever-evolving.
 Addressing these concerns requires a comprehensive and proactive approach to security.

 Kiuwan provides solutions for developers to ensure code security, vulnerability detection, enforcement of coding guidelines, and management of open-source components.
 Using Static Application Security Testing (SAST) and software composition analysis (SCA), Kiuwan can help you transform your software development life cycle.
-Sign up today to get a free trial and take advantage of our robust code security tools or click the link below for a free demo!
+Sign up today for a free trial and try our code security tools.

 Get Your FREE Demo of Kiuwan Application Security Today!